h2non/rocky/README.md

 Use the given middleware to handle **all http methods** on the given path, defaulting to the root path.

-#### rocky#useReplay(...middleware)

-Use a given middleware to handle the replay traffic

 #### rocky#useParam(param, ...middleware)
 Alias: `param()`

 Maps the specified path parameter name to a specialized param-capturing middleware.
-The middleware stack is the same as `.use()`
+The middleware stack is the same as `.use()`.

+#### rocky#useReplay(...middleware)

+Use a given middleware to handle the replay traffic.

 #### rocky#useFor(name, ...middleware)

 Use a custom middleware for a specific phase.
 Supported phase names are: `forward`, 'replay'.

-This method is mostly used internally, but could be useful for dynamic programmatic middleware configuration, instead of used the shortcut methods such as: `useReplay` or `useForward`.
+This method is used internally, but it's also public since it could be useful for dynamic programmatic middleware configuration, instead of using the shortcut methods such as: `useReplay` or `useForward`.

 #### rocky#balance(...urls)